KYVENetwork/docs/docs/protocol_devs/overview.md

 ## Architecture

 KYVE has two main layers of concern: the _consensus layer_ and the _protocol layer_.
-Each are essential but come with different tasks and responsibilities.
+Each is essential but comes with different tasks and responsibilities.

 <p align="center">
   <img width="80%" src="/img/kyve_network.png" />